-Here are 5 easy crafts you can do at home to get in the right spirit for the upcoming holiday.
+Here are 5 sweet and easy crafts you can do at home to get in the spirit of gratitude for today's holiday.

 Gratitude is having a real moment in the spotlight lately, thanks to research showing that giving thanks can make you happier.
-Of all the cultural trends that come and go, this is one of the best, and we hope it’s here to stay!
+Of all the cultural trends that come and go, this is one of the best.
+I hope it’s here to stay!

 As Christians, we don’t just give thanks because it makes us happy.
 We practice gratitude because we believe “It is truly right and just, our duty and our salvation, always and everywhere to give [God] thanks.”

-This month dedicated to Thanksgiving is the perfect time of year to set aside time for giving thanks.
-Here are 5 easy crafts you can do at home this month to get in the right spirit for the upcoming holiday.
+This is the perfect time of year to set aside time for giving thanks.
+Here are 5 easy crafts you can do at home today to get in the right spirit for the holiday.
 (But of course, if you’re short on time, don’t forget that a craft is not really necessary: Simply giving thanks together is meaningful enough!)

 - An empty mason jar